-What did he know?
-Canada's national secrets case
+Cameron Ortis: What to know about the national security trial

 Mr Ortis is accused of breaching the Security of Information Act and the Criminal Code.

-The five charges filed against him include the "unauthorised communication of special operational information", possessing a device or software "useful for concealing the content of information or for surreptitiously communicating, obtaining or retaining information", and breach of trust by a public officer.
+The six charges filed against him include the "unauthorised communication of special operational information", possessing a device or software "useful for concealing the content of information or for surreptitiously communicating, obtaining or retaining information", and breach of trust by a public officer.

-The offence took place between 2015 and 2019 during his tenure as an RCMP employee.
+The offence allegedly took place between 2015 and 2019 during his tenure as an RCMP employee.

 None of the allegations against Mr Ortis have been tested in court.
 If convicted, he could face up to 30 years in jail.